 Under Pennsylvania premises liability law, a landlord may be held responsible for injuries that occur on their rental property if:

-2. The injury was caused directly by the landlord’s actions, or occurred because the landlord knew, or should have known, about a dangerous condition and failed to fix it within a reasonable amount of time.
+- The injury was caused directly by the landlord’s actions, or occurred because the landlord knew, or should have known, about a dangerous condition and failed to fix it within a reasonable amount of time.
+This negligent maintenance can violate building code requirements and housing authority standards.

-In short: If your landlord failed to fix a dangerous condition they were responsible for, and that failure caused you to get hurt on their property, you may be able to sue for compensation.
+In short, if your landlord failed to fix a dangerous condition they were responsible for, and that failure caused you to get hurt on their property, you may be able to sue for compensation.
+Understanding your rights as a tenant and how quickly you must act under the statute of limitations is critical to protecting your claim.

 Landlord Negligence Lawyer in Philadelphia Near You: Who Can Sue?